contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/04_wrappers/02_google-sheets.md

 To know how to create a Google Sheets wrapper step by step, jump to our [Google Sheets tutorial](/technical-resources/apispark/tutorials/turn-spreadsheet-to-api "Google Sheets tutorial").

+You can import one spreadsheet per wrapper.
+If you need data from several spreadsheets, create one wrapper per spreadsheet and import them into one single API.

 # Configure your spreadsheet

 Your spreadsheet must follow a few rules in order to be stored properly inside an Entity Store.